blueburrito24/obsidiannotes/Custom figure ideas.md

 - I'm also gonna repaint these Marvel Select heads + the Marvel Select's "backpack" accessory with all its tendrils + dremel out the joints on the Select hands and mod it with some odd joints from AliExpress.
 - I'm also gonna paint out the legs of the spider-symbol and round out the body, then add new legs based on the 12in design.
 - Also add boot swivel using screws!
-- *Heat up the fig, pop the pins, 1-2 layer of super glue on both sides of joint (ex: knee joint) let it dry, then air heat the legs, attach knee and pin it back.*
+- *Heat up the fig with a hairdryer, pop the pins, 1-2 layer of super glue on both sides of joint (ex: knee joint) let it dry, then air heat the legs, attach knee and pin it back.*

 When I mod Venom I want to document it as a tutorial for future reference.
 I'll take photos and clips (need to buy tripod in [[Wishlist]]) at different stages e.g., comparing Venom to Maximum Spider-Man and showing from various angles how their different approach to butterfly joints affects their range of motion, showing how I plan and then modify the body, showing images of what my ideas for the figure are.
 Then I can include images of the figure before and after doing various poses, to show the effect of the articulation mods.
 Should credit any images used that aren't mine and credit any tutorials that inspired me such as the Cyclops butterfly mod above.